malmgrenola/bowling-alley/README.md

 - [Bootstrap]()
   - Grid feature is used to help layout the website.
   - Modal is used to catch forms, since forms backend is not implemented yet
+- Google static map
+  - For the find us map

 ## Testing